 Personal planning and self-care

 Going remote, particularly for the first time, can be exciting.
-To get the most of your time practising in a remote setting it is a good idea to plan, recognising you may need to adapt and change your usual self-care practices.
-Isolation can be a challenge and your normal healthy actions may take a bit more planning.
-Anticipating challenges is a helpful start to minimising them where possible.
-The following is an incomplete list of things to consider.
+To get the most of your time, it’s important to recognise you will need to change and adapt your normal self-care routine.
+Isolation can be a challenge and your normal healthy actions may take more planning.
+Anticipating challenges is a helpful start to minimising them.
+Below is an incomplete list of things to consider.
 As you go along you may think of more.
-Don’t ignore these; make a plan to suit you:
+Don’t ignore these; make a plan!

-- Does my phone carrier offer coverage in community (check with someone in the community such as your employer, and your mobile carrier)?
+- Does my phone carrier offer coverage in community?
+Check with someone in the community, your employer or your mobile carrier.
 You may need to switch provider.

 - Take a supply of your prescription medication.
 Delays in deliveries are not unheard of.

-- Talk with family, friends, and supports about your expectations and make concrete plans on how you will maintain these relationships from a distance (video calls, phone calls, snail mail).
+- Talk with family, friends, and supports about your expectations and make plans to maintain relationships from a distance (video calls, phone calls, snail mail).

 - Service your car before leaving if driving and ensure someone knows when and where you will arrive.
 Check how far it is and how long it will take so you are not surprised by the distance!

-- Some hobbies you have will be able to continue in community, other may not be suitable.
-If not possible, consider trying a new hobby that will help you ‘decompress’.
+- Some hobbies will be able to continue in community; others may not be suitable.
+Consider possible new hobbies that will help you ‘decompress’.

 - Investigate self-care strategies and supports.
 CRANAplus has a range of helpful resources.
 These include: